caseyquintin/DataEntryAPI/README.md

 🪲**Current Bugs**🪲

 ***New Container Modal***
 ✅ Actual/Estimate dropdowns are using boolean.
+(5/9/2025)

 ***Inline***
 ✅ Date pickers don't work.
+(5/9/2025)
 ✅ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
-⏹️ Cascading DDs are still malfunctioning if changed too quickly ⏹️ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
+(5/9/2025) ⏹️ Cascading DDs are still malfunctioning if changed too quickly ✅ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
+(5/10/2025)

 ***Single Edit***
 ✅ If field is cleared, old value remains instead of being submitted as NULL.
+(5/9/2025)

 ***Single Delete***
-✅ Error when trying to delete newly created Blank Row without a Container Number attributed (Bulk Delete works!): singleDelete.js:67 Uncaught ReferenceError: containerNumber is not defined
+✅ Error when trying to delete newly created Blank Row without a Container Number attributed (Bulk Delete works!): (5/10/2025)
-       at HTMLButtonElement.<anonymous> (singleDelete.js:67:100)
-       at HTMLDocument.dispatch (jquery-3.7.0.min.js:2:39997)
-       at HTMLDocument.<anonymous> (jquery-3.7.0.min.js:2:37968)

 ***Bulk Delete***

 ***Single and Bulk Delete Modal Windows***
-✅ Debug Single Delete modal window
+✅ Debug Single Delete modal window (5/8/2025)
-✅ Debug Bulk Delete modal window
+✅ Debug Bulk Delete modal window (5/8/2025)

 ***Search Function***
-✅ Debug
+✅ Debug (5/9/2025)